-Referring to the diagrams: If the Thrust Line is passed through the C.G., the moments about the C.G. seem to be satisfied at a glance.
-But if we were to work out the thrust diagram on the assumption that the model is set at angle of attack of 4° we will note an upward component of thrust which tends to nose the model upward.
-(In experience this is illustrated by the fact that most models stall under power until down thrust is applied.)
-Checking on the down thrust used we note that model builders use anywhere from 1/82" to 1/8" down blocking on 14" dia. or height of nose plugs.
+If the Thrust Line is passed through Referring to the diagrams: the C.G., the moments about the C.G. seem to be satisfied at a glance.
+But if we were to work out the thrust diagram on the assumption that the model is set at angle of attack of 4° we will note an upward com-(In experience ponent of thrust which tends to nose the model upward. this is illustrated by the fact that most models stall under power until down thrust is applied.)
+Checking on the down thrust used we note that model builders use anywhere from 1/32" to 1/8" down blocking on 12" dia. or height of nose plugs.
 In angles this varies from 1° to 5° .
 The 5° is most applicable to the 200 sq. in. model we are checking.
 If we draw this 5° down thrust line in reference to the base or center line of the fuselage we will note that thrust is now almost parallel with the flight path.
 The upward thrust component is lost and we have slight downward effect.
 However, we assumed about the maximum downthrust used in practice 3° or 4° is more like what we actually use.
-A 4° down thrust would balance the upward component.
-While a 3° down thrust would still produce a small upward force.
+A 4° downthrust would balance the upward component.
+While a 3° downthrust would still produce a small upward force.
 However, its value is comparatively small and it can be easily controlled by the general aerodynamic balance.